The Herbaceous Border at Anglesey Abbey

-Today our team of seven gardeners look after over 230 varieties of plant which are chosen to reach their peak in June & July.
+Today our team of seven gardeners look after over 230 varieties of plant which are individually chosen to reach their peak in June and July.

-Work in the Herbaceous Border starts in early March and the gardeners can regularly be seen throughout spring and early summer staking the plants to ensure they have adequate support.
-In late autumn the plants are cut down and the tops composted, to be used as mulch at a later date.
+Work in the Herbaceous Border starts in early March, and the gardeners can regularly be seen throughout spring and early summer staking the plants to ensure they have adequate support.
+Once late summer arrives, the plants are cut down and the tops composted, which are then used as mulch elsewhere in the garden at a later date.

 A semi-evergreen perennial, geranium endressii have five pink pedals, and are a usually found in clumps.
 They make up one one of our selection of geraniums, with geranium ibericum, geranium phaeum and geranium psilostemon amongst others found within the Herbaceous Border.